sigmaxipi/gvr-clojure/README.md

 1. Edit your **src/clojure/my/company/app/main.clj** as desired. **src/clojure/me/sxp/gvrclojure/main.clj** in this repo shows a basic example that renders a different color for each eye in a Cardboard app.
 Using the Cardboard Trigger input will toggle monoscopic rendering mode.
 1. Run `lein droid doall` as usual to build, install, and run this new app.
 1. Use a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) to change the app while it's running.
 Run `lein droid repl` to launch a Clojure REPL and connect to the app via ADB.
 Then type the following commands into the prompt and note how the left eye's color changes.
+Make sure touse the right namespace for the `in-ns` command below.
+It should match your **main.clj** namespace.

   ```
   REPL-y 0.3.7, nREPL 0.2.10